gvwilson/fiction/in-heck/index.md

 And you too, young fella.
 Do your business and then come along by the front and we'll have a chat."

-Five minutes later she, Sindy, and Gumption had joined the rest of the party, who were sitting or standing near the front of the wagon depending on their inclination and body shape.
+Five minutes later Maddy, Sindy, and Gumption had joined the rest of the party, who were sitting or standing near the front of the wagon depending on their inclination and body shape.
 "Your choice is reckless.